EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

     params: {VERBOSE: true}
 ```

 One killer feature of Concourse - *you can override task inputs using artefacts local to your own machine*.
 Why would you do that?
-You can execute a task and see if it worked *before you `git push` .*
+You can execute a task and see if it works *before you `git push` .*

 ```bash
 fly execute --config task.yaml --input=iac-example-concourse=.